fgcsl/file_tagger/README.md

 # File Tagger Tool
 ### Overview
-The Bioinformatics File Tagger Tool is a command-line interface (CLI) utility designed to simplify file management in bioinformatics labs.
+The File Tagger Tool is a command-line interface (CLI) utility designed to simplify file management in bioinformatics labs.
 This tool addresses the challenge of efficiently locating files within complex directory structures commonly found in server-based environments with extensive datasets.

 ### Problem Statement
 In bioinformatics labs, server systems often house vast amounts of data organized in numerous directories and subdirectories.
 Locating specific files without knowing their names can be a daunting task, and traditional methods like the 'locate' command may prove ineffective.
-Manually traversing directories using the 'cd' command is time-consuming and error-prone.
+Manually traversing directories using the 'cd' command is time-consuming.

 ### Solution
-The Bioinformatics File Tagger Tool provides an effective solution by implementing a hierarchical ontology structure using a MySQL database.
-Users can create and manage nodes representing categories or themes and associate files with these nodes.
+The File Tagger Tool provides an effective solution by implementing a hierarchical ontology structure using a MySQL database.
+Users can create and manage nodes representing categories and associate files with these nodes.
 This approach streamlines the process of organizing and retrieving files, making it significantly more efficient.

 ### Key Features
 - Hierarchical Node Structure: Create a hierarchical structure of nodes to represent the organization of files.
 Nodes can be nested to create a meaningful ontology.